ishitadev/EmployeeMangementTask/README.md

 # README

-This README would normally document whatever steps are necessary to get your application up and running.

-### What is this repository for?

 ### Employee Management System

 Welcome to the Employee Management System repository!
 This project provides a comprehensive solution for efficiently managing employee records, enabling users to seamlessly perform essential operations such as adding, updating, deleting, and viewing employees.
 The system also provides valuable insights by categorizing employees based on their respective departments.